awslabs/sagemaker-debugger/sagemaker-docs/FirstPartyRules.md

 # First Party Rules

+XGBoost Note: Not all of the following rules are applicable to XGBoost.
+For XGBoost, you can use one of `SimilarAcrossRuns`, `AllZero`, `UnchangedTensor`, `LossNotDecreasing`, and `Confusion`.

 ### VanishingGradient
 This rule helps you identify if you are running into a situation where your gradients vanish, i.e. have a really low or zero magnitude.